 The project that left the most impact on Siti the Care Coordination Certificate Program, an enhanced training program funded by CNY Cares and developed by Falk College’s School of Social Work in partnership with CNY RPC, and other state and local stakeholders.
 The program had a total of 29 frontline workers and 10 supervisors across 6 partner organizations participate.
 While the final report and evaluation of the program is scheduled to be completed in the summer of 2020, the results and work will continue to have a positive influence on the community.

 Dr. Joseph Maldonado joined the CNY Cares team in November 2017 as the Chief Medical Officer.
 He is a graduate of the Albert Einstein College of Medicine of Yeshiva University and holds three graduate degrees from University of Oxford, an MBA, diploma in evidence based healthcare and MSc in major program management.
 Dr. Maldonado completed his Urology Residency at the Einstein, Montefiore and Memorial Sloan Kettering Cancer Center and Fellowship in Urological Oncology at Dalhousie University in Saint Johns, New Brunswick, Canada.
-Dr. Maldonado’s extensive healthcare and leadership experience include his roles as the Past President of the Medical Society of the State of New York as well as New York State Urological Society, delegate to the American Medical Association, served on three NYSDOH MRT Workgroups and over 20 years in clinical practice in the Mohawk Valley and North Country.
+Dr. Maldonado’s extensive healthcare and leadership experience include his roles as the Past President of the Medical Society of the State of New York as well as New York State Urological Society, delegate to the American Medical Association, he has served on three NYSDOH MRT Workgroups and has over 20 years in clinical practice in the Mohawk Valley and North Country.
 Dr. Maldonado is the current Director/Trustee of the Medical Society of the State of New York, the Empire Medical, Scientific and Educational Foundation and Healtheconnections.

 During his tenure at CNY Cares, Dr. Maldonado oversaw the development, revision, implementation and monitoring of clinical standards of care for 11 CNYCC DSRIP Projects.
 He worked diligently on the strategy, implementation and monitoring to ensure Partners met both DSRIP and CNYCC clinical goals.